Enhancing Exchange Rate Forecasting with Explainable Deep Learning Models: Introduction

-Machine learning models, particularly deep learning models, have increasingly been applied to predicting time series and economic variables~\cite{li2023ltrgcn,dan2024multi,li2024gs2p,bian2024relaxmore,DAN2024eval,xiong2024search,fan2024resilientefficientllmscomparative,10636773,chen2024emotionqueen,gao2016novel,chen2024hotvcom,yang2022retargeting,Shen2024Harnessing,li2023s2phere,ouyang2021anharmonic,liu2024deeplung,chen2023hallucination,JIPD7671,bian2024diffusion,xiang2023hybrid,xiang2023landing,bian2022optimal,Langerman2024three,bian2023magnetic}.
+Machine learning models, particularly deep learning models, have increasingly been applied to predicting time series and economic variables.
 Despite their advantages in handling complex, non-linear data without requiring explicit assumptions about the underlying data distribution, these models are often criticized for their \enquote{black box} nature and lack of interpretability.
-Recent advancements, such as the application of Grad-CAM and attention mechanisms, have begun to address these issues, making it possible to visualize model predictions and understand the underlying decision-making processes.
-In related financial applications, researchers have combined advanced models like XGBoost with data balancing techniques including SMOTE to enhance predictive performance, as demonstrated by Chang et al. in their fraud detection study~\cite{yu2024advanced}.
-Their work not only showcased the effectiveness of this approach in fraud detection but also laid a foundation for developing robust models in various financial domains, including potentially exchange rate prediction~\cite{yu2024advanced}.
+Recent advancements, such as the application of Grad-CAM~\cite{selvaraju2020grad} and attention mechanisms, have begun to address these issues, making it possible to visualize model predictions and understand the underlying decision-making processes.
 However, applying these interpretability techniques has been mostly limited to fields like image recognition and natural language processing, with relatively few studies applying them to economic forecasting.

-Given the challenges of traditional models and the potential of machine learning approaches, this study seeks to explore the use of advanced deep learning models, including CNNs, RNNs, MLPs, and transformer-based architectures, for predicting the RMB/USD exchange rate.
+Given the challenges of traditional models and the potential of machine learning approaches, this study seeks to explore the use of advanced deep learning models, including CNNs, RNNs, MLPs~\cite{li2021survey,sherstinsky2020fundamentals,popescu2009multilayer}, and transformer-based~\cite{transformer2017} architectures, for predicting the RMB/USD exchange rate.
 By incorporating a comprehensive set of features—drawn from economic indicators, trade data, and other currency pairs—and employing advanced feature selection techniques, this research aims to enhance predictive accuracy, identify the most relevant factors influencing exchange rate fluctuations, and enhance the interpretability of the model predictions.

 \paragraph{Contributions of This Study}

 \begin{itemize} \item \textbf{Application of Deep Learning Models:} This study provides an initial analysis of the effectiveness of deep learning models in exchange rate prediction, using MSE and MAE as key metrics to identify the best-performing models. \item \textbf{Enhancement of Predictive Performance:} To improve the accuracy of machine learning models, this study employs various techniques, including feature selection, to reduce redundancy and retain the most relevant subset of features for exchange rate forecasting. \item \textbf{Analysis of Influential Factors Over Time:} By applying attention mechanisms, this study enhances the interpretability of machine learning models, offering insights into how different factors influence exchange rate predictions across different periods.
 This analysis aims to uncover which aspects of economic data the models prioritize during the prediction process, thereby providing a more nuanced understanding of the underlying dynamics. \end{itemize}